-It seems to be there where less than 3 weeks later, in the morning of August 26 another hiker, Wayne Pferdehirt, tried to cross the remaining snow, then frozen from the cold of the night, slipped and slided down on the icy surface.
+It seems to be somewhere here where less than 3 weeks later, in the morning of August 26 another hiker, Wayne Pferdehirt, slipped and slided down on the icy surface.
 He hit one of the rocks below with his head and died immediately.

 I continued down on the north side until I hit the Palisade Lakes around 4:30 pm.
 There I set up my tent at 10.800 ft on a granite block, washed some clothes in the nearby creek and used the sunlight to fully recharge my power bank and camera batteries.
 3 passes done, one still left: Muir Pass, which is something like the halfway point of the JMT.

 Another late start around 9 am.
 I needed quite some time for the morning routine, and often the sun reaches the tent site in a valley only at 8 am.

 The pass is 4.5 miles away, with 2.300 ft elevation to go.
 I passed the Sawmill Pass trail and continued uphill for 3 hours.
 Around 11 am it started to rain so I stopped and fetched my rain jacket.
 When I had put it on the rain ceased again.
 So back to T shirt.
 And though the sky stayed dark and cloudy there was no more rain.
 In fact, these were the last rain drops during the whole hike!